CPJKU/LEMONS/README.md

 **LEMONS** consists of the following 2 parts:

 1. Music Recommender System.
-The RS is content-based and we trained one model for each of 7 users.
+The RS is audio-based and we trained one model for each of 7 users.
 2. Listenable Explanations.
 Explanations are computed post-hoc using [audioLIME](https://github.com/CPJKU/audioLIME), an extension of [LIME](https://arxiv.org/abs/1602.04938) for audio data.

 The functionality is demonstrated using a [streamlit](https://www.streamlit.io/) app.
 A screenshot of the **LEMONS** app can be seen below.